MattHartfield/Polygenic-Selfing/README.md

 - $(REP} is a number to denote which simulation replicate is running for that parameter set;
 - $(ISNM} denotes whether mutation continues after the optimum shift (0 = yes, 1 = no);
 - $(RT} is the number of generations (plus one) that the simulation runs for after the optimum shift;
-- $(OCSC} determine whether to run a simulation assuming outcrossing but with rescaled parameters to reflect those under high selfing (0 = no, 1 = yes, 2  = a special case where mutation, recombination rates are reduced 10-fold for diagnostic purposes);
+- $(OCSC} determine whether to run a simulation under special cases (0 = default cases; 1 = assuming outcrossing but with rescaled parameters to reflect those under high selfing; 2 =  N = 10,000; 3  = a special case where mutation, recombination rates are reduced 10-fold for diagnostic purposes);
 - $(STYPE} determines the nature of the optimum shift.
 0 denotes an instant change, 1 for a gradual change.

 Alternatively, if you look at the code you will see a set of commands that are commented out underneath the line `Uncomment if running on home machine; comment out otherwise`.
 If you remove these comments then this will allow the simulation to run on a local machine without the need for command-line parameters, so commands can be defined in the code itself.
 This is good for testing but not recommended for running replicate simulations.